Monviech/os-caddy-plugin/README.md

 - Do everything the same as above, but create your Reverse Proxy Domain like this `*.example.com` and activate the `DNS-01` challenge checkbox.
 - OR - `Custom Certificate` - Use a Certificate you imported or generated in `System - Trust - Certificates`.
 It has to be a wildcard certificate.
 - Go to the `Reverse Proxy Subdomain` Tab and create all subdomains that you need in relation to the `*.example.com` domain.
 So for example `foo.example.com` and `bar.example.com`.
 - Create descriptions for each subdomain.
-Since there could be multiples of the same subdomain with different ports, do it like this: `foo.example.com` and `foo.example.com.443` and `foo.example.com.8443`.
+Since there could be multiples of the same subdomain with different ports, do it like this: `foo.example.com` and `foo.example.com.8443`.
 - In the `Handle` Tab you can now select your `*.example.com` `Reverse Proxy Domain`, and if `Reverse Proxy Subdomain` is `None`, the Handles are added to the base `Reverse Proxy Domain`.
 For example, if you want a catch all Handle for all non referenced subdomains.
 - If you create a Handle with `*.example.com` as `Reverse Proxy Domain` and `foo.example.com` as `Reverse Proxy Subdomain`, a nested Handle will be generated.
 You can do all the same configurations as if the subdomain is a normal domain, with multiple Handles and Handle paths.